-They're naturally found in breast milk, and now some formulas add them.
+They're naturally found in breast milk when the mother includes them in their own diet.
+Many formulas add them.
 Yet there's not a lot of evidence that formulas supplemented with fatty acids offer kids any real advantages as they grow.
-They're also more expensive than regular formulas.

 Nucleotides.
 These building blocks of RNA and DNA are also found in breast milk and added to some formulas.